icatproject-contrib/topcat_doi_plugin/README.md

 ## Installation

 This follows same standard Icat stack installation procedures.
-The only extra requirement to make this plugin work is to add some extra parameter types to your Icat, these are"
+The only extra requirement to make this plugin work is to add some extra parameter types to your Icat, these are:

     {
     	"name"" title",